Museum of Childhood

 The Royal Mile narrows at the foot of High St beside the jutting facade of John Knox House.
 This is the oldest surviving tenement in...

 The friendly and helpful folk here rent out top-quality bikes; rates include helmet, lock and repair kit.
 You can hire tents and touring...

 Built in 1637 and taking its name from the tron, or public weighbridge, that once stood on the site, this church is famous for its...

 Royal Mile Tavern

-An elegant, traditional bar lined with polished wood, mirrors and brass, Royal Mile serves real ale (Deuchars IPA and Caledonian 80/-),...
+An elegant, traditional bar lined with gleaming wood, mirrors and polished brass, the Royal Mile serves real ale (Deuchars IPA and...

-Fine food without the fuss is the motto at this friendly and unpretentious restaurant.
-Scottish produce is served with an inventive...
+Fine food without the fuss is the motto at this friendly, unpretentious restaurant.
+Scottish produce is served with an inventive flair...

 42 High St · interesting places nearby